wanchain/wanchain-js-walletcli/README.md

     Locked:         Alice has Locked coin or token on source chain successfully.
     BuddyLocked:    Alice can Redeem her coin or token on destination chain.
-    Redeemed:       Alice has finished Redeem on destination chain.
+    Redeemed:       Alice has Redeemed on destination chain.
     Revoked:        Alice has Revoked her token or coin because she want NOT continue.

     2) Some states Explanation.